Why a Healthy Ego Is A Good Thing [7 Benefits]

 14. Seek Professional Help if Needed:

-• If you struggle with maintaining a healthy ego or face persistent self-esteem issues, consider seeking support from a mental health professional for guidance and assistance.
+• If you struggle with maintaining a healthy sense of self or face persistent self-esteem issues, consider seeking support from a mental health professional for guidance and assistance.

-Remember that creating a healthy ego is an ongoing process.
+Remember that creating a healthy self-concept is an ongoing process.
 Consistent effort, self-reflection, and a commitment to personal development will contribute to building and sustaining a positive and balanced self-image.

 In conclusion, cultivating a healthy ego is a key aspect of personal development that can positively impact various facets of life.